-This easy fig jam from dried figs is the perfect summer delight.
-Make this jam anytime of year thanks to the dried figs.
+This easy fig jam recipe from dried figs is the perfect summer delight.
+Make this jam any time of the year thanks to the dried figs.

 Have you ever had fig jam?
-If not, you are truly missing out.
+If this is your first time, you are in for a treat.
 There are so many amazing things you can do with fig jam.
+Instead of using fresh figs, check out how we made this jam using dried figs instead.

-So — what is so great about making this jam with dried figs?
+So — what is so great about making this easy fig jam from dried figs?
 The best thing is that you can make this jam any time of year.
-Figs are usually only in season a short time (generally August through October).
+Figs grown from a fig tree are usually only in season for a short time (generally August through October).
 By using dried figs, you can make this any time of year.

-This jam comes together in 30 minutes and tastes great on toast, biscuits, or like we like it — over brie with pistachios and crackers.
+This homemade fig jam recipe comes together in 30 minutes and tastes great on toast, biscuits, or like we like it — over brie with pistachios and crackers.

 The hardest part here is reconstituting the dried figs. Once you do that, the rest is a breeze.
-The sauce pot does most of the work for you.
+The large pot does most of the work for you.
+I love making a quick jam recipe like this one.

 How to use Balsamic Fig Jam

-- Serve it on a charcuterie board.
-You can add different cheeses like Havarti, cheddar, gouda, creamy goat cheese, Manchego, Roquefort, Blue or Gorgonzola.
-Then you can add fruits like grapes, apples, pears and a handful of nuts.
-I love adding my Praline Pecans to a cheeseboard or my Spiced Nuts.
+- Serve it on a charcuterie board or cheese board.
+You can add different cheeses like Havarti, cheddar, gouda, soft creamy goat cheese, Manchego, Roquefort, Blue, or Gorgonzola.
+Then you can add fresh fruit like grapes, apples, pears, and a handful of nuts.
+I love adding my Praline Pecans to cheese plates or my Spiced Nuts.

-- Use it as a delicious glaze for pork and chicken.
+- Use it as a delicious glaze for pork and chicken with some orange zest.
+It is a great way to bump up the flavor of any protein.

-- Use it as filling between cake layers.
+- Use it as a filling between cake layers.
+Fruit jams always make a great addition between cake layers

 - Make a simple appetizer by spreading fig jam on little bread toasts and topping each with a slice of brie, apple, and honey and a dollop of this Balsamic Fig Jam.